 - e-Commerce Product Pre-Orders

-Assets = money a company owns or will receive in the future
+Assets: money a company owns or will receive in the future

-Liabilities = money a company owes
+Liabilities: money a company owes

-Deferred income is distinctly different from current assets.
+Unearned revenue is distinctly different from current assets.
 Current assets are receivables that a company will get within a year.
 They hold no official contracts, only a receipt or invoice.
 Generally, they are transactional where money is exchanged for a service/good in real-time.

-Unearned Revenue on the Cash Flow Statement
+Unearned Revenue On The Cash Flow Statement

 Financial stability can be measured via cash flow.
 It is an indicator that a business has the money to manage costs, fund investments, and reap sizable profits.
 With unearned revenue on the cash flow statement, you get a sense of the immediate future.